<>

 How do I get Scroll?

-Scroll is a command line app you install on your local machine.
-Scroll requires basic familiarity with the command line and NodeJs >=14.
-If you do not have NodeJs, Mac/Linux users can install NodeJs with n and Windows users can install NodeJs with Scoop.
+Scroll is a language and command line app you install on your local machine.
+Scroll requires basic familiarity with the command line and NodeJs >=18.
+If you do not have NodeJs, Mac/Linux users can install NodeJs with n (make sure to install with --arch arm64 flag for M1s+) and Windows users can install NodeJs with Scoop.

 If you would like to use Scroll but aren't familiar with the command line, please open an issue and we may be able to help.